1. Output information

 Prior to 2016, a large number of datasets were published annually in the spring or summer accompanied by a statistical bulletin providing provisional figures for the latest data year.
 The datasets provided a summary of provisional marriage statistics for the latest data year and more detailed statistics for the previous year for which marriage figures had been finalised.
 Some tables provided historical data for comparison.
 Prior to the 2008 data year, final marriage statistics for England and Wales were published in our Annual Reference Volume FM2: Marriage, divorce and adoption statistics.

-Our marriage statistics do not include marriages to residents of England and Wales that took elsewhere, while marriages that took place in England and Wales to non-residents are included.
+Our marriage statistics do not include marriages to residents of England and Wales that took place elsewhere, while marriages that took place in England and Wales to non-residents are included.

 • report on social and demographic trends